astropy/astropy-APEs/APE_public.rst

 Scope
 -----

-A library's API is the set of publicly accessible "surface": the modules, classes, functions, and other symbols provided to the library's users.
-This APE is narrowly focused on the module level of the API -- what modules are public and what modules are internal -- and the objects within those modules -- what are public and this is communicated.
+A library's API is the publicly accessible "surface": the set of modules, classes, functions, and other symbols provided to the library's users.
+This APE is narrowly focused on the module level of the API -- what modules are public and what modules are internal -- and the objects within those modules -- which are public and how this is communicated.
 This APE does not address any other questions of API design, e.g. public versus internal methods in classes.